jperkel/invoicing/README.md

 # Installation
 1. Install the script (`invoices.sh`) somewhere in your home directory.
 2. Make the script executable with `chmod +x invoices.sh`.
+3. From a command line terminal (eg Mac Terminal), tell `invoices.sh` where your database is by creating a configuration file `~/invoices.config` and using it to set the `csvfile` environmental variable.
+For instance, to use the database included in this repo, use `echo "export csvfile=~/myinvoices.csv" > ~/invoices.config`.
-3. From a command line terminal (eg Mac Terminal) you should be able to execute it with `path/to/invoices.sh [COMMAND]`.
+4. You should be able to execute the script with `path/to/invoices.sh [COMMAND]`.
 For simplicity, add an alias to your bash configuration file, eg: `alias invoices=~/Scripts/invoices.sh`.
 Once you reload your configuration file (e.g., `source .bash_profile`), you will be able to invoke the script directly, eg: `invoices clients`.
-4. Create a new invoices database with `invoices newfile`.
+5. Create a new invoices database with `invoices newfile`.

 # License
 (from https://opensource.org/licenses/BSD-3-Clause)